Hiimus/arca_bookstore/README.md

 ### Bucket Properties

-1. Click on the “Properties” tab and scroll down to the bottom of the page, where you will find a “Static website hosting” section.
-Click on the edit button.
+1. After you clicked the "Create Bucket" button, you will be directed to your bucket dashboard.
+One here, click on the “Properties” tab and scroll down to the bottom of the page.
+Once on the “Static website hosting” section, click on the edit button.

-2. The top section will allow you to choose between “Disable” or “Enable”, and you will want to select “Enable” to enable static website hosting.
+2. On the top section, "Enable" static website hosting.

-3. The section below is “Hosting Type”.
-Select “Host a static website” and scroll down to the “Index Document” inputs.
+3. On the section below, select “Host a static website” and scroll down to the “Index Document” inputs.

-4. It will first ask you to specify the home or default page, which is `index.html`
+4. Specify the home or default page, which should be `index.html`.

 5. It will then give you the option of entering an error link for if an error occurs.
 In the input, type `error.html`

-6. Leave the Redirection rules blank, and click the orange “Save Changes”.
+6. Leave the Redirection rules blank, and click the “Save Changes” button.

 ---

 ### Setting Permissions

-1. Next, click on the “Permissions” tab, scroll to the bottom of the page and click edit in the “Cross-origin resource sharing (CORS)” section.
+1. Once you have set the bucket properties, it's time to set permissions.
+Click on the “Permissions” tab and scroll to the bottom of the page and click edit in the “Cross-origin resource sharing (CORS)” section.

-2. Add in the following code, making sure to use correct indentation;
+2. Add in the following code:

 ```
 [